 Because the parent education component is so crucial to the custody mediation process, an online, self-directed parent education curriculum has been available for parents in both family court and non-family court districts since April 2020.
 In 2021, a Spanish version of the free online training and materials was also added.
+In 2022, a verification step was added to the online curriculum so participants can receive confirmation of completion.

 D. Child Planning Conferences (also known as Day One or Juvenile Planning Conferences).
 These conferences are most often coordinated and facilitated by family court staff very early in the juvenile abuse / neglect / dependency court process.
 A child planning conference helps families and court partners identify issues, resolve problems, and develop action plans by sharing information and making recommendations about child placement, visitation, health and education services, paternity, and child support.
 The primary objectives of the child planning conference are: (1) to discuss the family's case history; (2) determine what is in the best interest of the child; and (3) make appropriate recommendations (and enter into written agreements when possible) related to the parents and child.

 While a child planning conference is not designed to be a substitute for the adjudication and disposition of the juvenile petition, it can produce non-prejudicial agreements and plans that assist parents with improving their lives and shorten the length of court time necessary to resolve the juvenile litigation.
 An effective child planning conference provides opportunities for court partners and parents to get a head start on the juvenile court process by convening the family (parents and / or family members) and all court partners (attorneys, social workers, guardians ad litem, and community service providers) in a neutral setting to: